The 1938 Walking Liberty half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Good- The rims of the coin are defined.
-The motto "IN GOD WE TRUST" on the front of the coin is readable.
+The motto "IN GOD WE TRUST" is readable.

 Very fine- The lines on Lady Liberty's skirt look sharp.
 There is a small amount of wear on Lady Liberty's right arm and breast.

 Extremely fine- Almost all of Lady Liberty's gown lines are visible.

 MS 60 uncirculated- There are no signs of wear.
 The coin has luster, but there may be a few stains, abrasions, or surface marks.

 MS 63 choice uncirculated- In the major focal areas there are some blemishes or contact marks.
 The coin's luster might not be as prominent.